SanderShark/undetectllm/research.md

 | T5   | 100% | 100% | 100%   | 100%   | 100% |

-So there is one thing i learned here.
-This model sucks at human like written language.
-I think i' am going to call it on exploring more, even if there are ones out there that might be better, it seems like the main stream models might have the right thing going.
+So there is one thing I learned here.
+This model sucks at human-like written language.
+I think I am going to call it on exploring more, even if there are ones out there that might be better, it seems like the mainstream models might have the right thing going.

-# The end.... just kidding, lets figure out how to cheese these tools
+# The end.... just kidding, let's figure out how to cheese these tools
 So it seems like to me that one thing typically creates better results with a few exceptions: parameter count.
 It seems the larger models did better so we are going to start there and see what we can do.
 From now on, I am just going to run tables with test iterations of engineered prompts.
 I will see what works best and reveal some of how I did it.

 ###### test data #1